All Episodes

 You'd have to be sort of crazy to want to go backward.

-Uh you know, I actually went back and I looked at all of the midterms that have ever happened in this country.
+You know, I actually went back and I looked at all of the midterms that have ever happened in this country.

 I could take you back to 34 and I go there.

-Uh Franklin Delano Roosevelt did well.
+Franklin Delano Roosevelt did well.

-And I'm thinking you're telling me we have a chance to pick up seats in the Senate.
+And I'm thinking, you're telling me we have a chance to pick up seats in the Senate.

-I don't know what your prediction is on the House.
+The House is, you know, I don't know what your prediction is on the House.

 I can't read it.

-What's the difference between ninety-four?
+What's the difference between 94?

 We had a big Republican wave.